elastic/apm-agent-java/docs/reference/config-reference-properties-file.md

 # Setting this is optional and will be the same as the `attribute` if not set.
 # Note that all JMX metric names will be prefixed with `jvm.jmx.` by the agent.
 #
-# The agent creates `labels` for each link:[JMX key property](https://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html#getKeyPropertyList()) such as `type` and `name`.
+# The agent creates `labels` for each link:https://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html#getKeyPropertyList()[JMX key property] such as `type` and `name`.
 #
-# The link:[JMX object name pattern](https://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html) supports wildcards.
+# The link:https://docs.oracle.com/javase/7/docs/api/javax/management/ObjectName.html[JMX object name pattern] supports wildcards.
 The attribute definition does NOT support wildcards, but a special definition `attribute[*]` is accepted (from 1.44.0) to mean match all possible (numeric) attributes for the associated object name pattern
 # The definition `object_name[*:type=*,name=*] attribute[*]` would match all possible JMX metrics
 # In the following example, the agent will create a metricset for each memory pool `name` (such as `G1 Old Generation` and `G1 Young Generation`)
 #